 Why Are the Police Corrupt in Tijuana?

 Police corruption has been a problem in Tijuana for decades.
-Part of the reason is that the pay for Tijuana police officers is very low.
+Part of the reason is that the pay for Tijuana municipal police officers is very low.
 According to this article from the San Diego Tribune, most officers earn around $166 per week working 48 hours.
 That’s around $3.44 per hour or around 66 pesos.

 Worse yet, according to this article from CBS8, “the meager officer’s salary ends up having them buy their own police vehicle, paint for the car and their own gun and bullets to use for work.”
 These expenses add up quickly.
-Tijuana’s police force is extremely underfunded.
+Tijuana’s police department is extremely underfunded.

-The low pay and high risk make the officers more inclined to accept bribes or to involve themselves in organized crime.
+The low pay and high risk make the officers more inclined to accept bribes or to involve themselves in organized crime groups.
 It’s not surprising that they try to earn a bit extra on the side.
 Collecting a $200 bribe from a tourist could earn them more than their weekly salary.
 Officers are also known to accept bribes from the cartels.
 The money is just too tempting.

 Is it Worth Visiting Tijuana?